-PROBLEMS (SYMPTOMS) POSSIBLE AREAS OF MISADJUSTMENTS(S) RECOMMENDED COURSE OF ACTION ENGINE PROBLEMS Engine will not start.
+PROBLEMS (SYMPTOMS) POSSIBLE AREAS OF MISADJUSTMENT(S) RECOMMENDED COURSE OF ACTION ENGINE PROBLEMS Engine will not start.
+Make sure the ON/OFF switch is in the "ON" position.
 Check the fuel line for breaks or obstructions.
 Replace the fuel filter.
-DO NOT RUN THE EN- for loose or faulty connection.
-FUEL FILTER.
+DO NOT RUN THE EN- Check spark plug boot and wire for loose or faulty connection.
+GINE WITHOUT AN IN-LINE FUEL FILTER.
 Make sure that the fuel shutoff valve is in the "ON" position.
 The spark plug may be faulty.
 Replace.
 Make certain that the engine has adequate fuel and oil.
-Service the engine as outlined in the Maintenance section of this Adjust the choke to prevent car- buretor flooding. manual.
-4. The engine magneto circuit may 6.
-The recoil starter may not be engaged with the engine. gently be faulty.
-Consult engine owner's manual. hit the blower housing and/or pull the rope to its fully extended position and rapidly wiggle it.
+3. Service the engine as outlined in the Maintenance Section of 5.
+Adjust the choke to prevent carburetor flooding. this manual.
+4. The engine magneto may be 6.
+The recoil starter may not be engaged with the engine. gently faulty.
+Consult Briggs & Stratton owner's manual. hit the blower housing and/or pull the rope to its fully extended position and rapidly wiggle it.
 Repeat until the clutch engages with the engine shaft and resistance is felt.
+5. The engine may be faulty.
 Replace.
 7. Low oil and engine low oil shut- down protection will not allow unit to start.
+Light in ON-OFF switch will flash when engine is cranked.
+(Engines equipped with low oil shutdown protection only).